 How Can One Use the Concept of Effective Lead Time?

-Interestingly, the term “effective lead time “is unique to a special class of supply planning software, but is still useful to understand as a concept even if that category of software is not used.
+Interestingly, the term “effective lead time “is unique to a special class of supply planning software but is still useful to understand as a concept even if that software category is not used.

 Effective lead-time is the total lead-time required to deliver the product to its final destination.
 It is variable and dependent upon the stocking positions of higher echelons in the supply network.
 This is a conditional concept of lead time.
 A conditional concept of time for lead time is entirely foreign to the regular usage of the term lead time, which is static and hard-coded into a system.

-When higher-level locations must be called upon to satisfy a demand, this lengthens the lead time.
+When higher-level locations must be called upon to satisfy demand, this lengthens the lead time.

-In the excellent paper by Cohen, Agrawal, and Agrawal on dynamic asset deployment, this is described as follows.
+In the excellent paper by Cohen, Agrawal, and Agrawal on dynamic asset deployment, this is described below.

 “Similarly, investing in additional safety stock at a central depot reduces the effective lead-time for replenishment at the “child” locations connected to it.
 This lead-time reduction will, in turn, affect the stocking requirements at the child locations.
 Alternatively, such decisions are often constrained by the budgets allocated to the service organization.
 Consequently, if a particular asset is assigned to a specific location, it affects what can be assigned to other locations.
 Thus, the service levels that can be offered to customers at various locations are affected by these decisions, and are, therefore, interrelated; a high level of service to one customer may imply a lower level of service to another.” – Achieving Breakthrough Service Delivery Through Dynamic Asset Deployment Strategies, Cohen, Agrawal and Agrawal 2004